Overview

 Concurrent Certificates

-McMaster Humanities offers six concurrent certificates available to enhance degree and increase job prospects upon graduation:
+McMaster Humanities offers 12 concurrent certificates available to enhance degree and increase job prospects upon graduation:

 - Essential French